Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 In this last subsection, we formulate conjectural formulas for the cohomology of moduli of Shtukas and to give some evidences.
 We will mainly consider the function field case as the picture is more complete.
 But we will also discuss a conjectural geometric realization of Jacquet-Langlands transfer via cohomology of Shimura varieties, generalization the main construction of \cite{XZ}.

 Let $F$ be a global field, and $G$ a connected reductive group over $F$.
-Let $k$ be a noetherian $\bZ_\ell$-algebra, where $\ell\neq \on{char}F$ if $F$ is a function field.
+Let $\Lambda$ be a noetherian $\bZ_\ell$-algebra, where $\ell\neq \on{char}F$ if $F$ is a function field.
 We will use notations from \S \ref{SS: glob par}.

-First let $F=\bF_q(X)$ be a global function field, where $X$ is a geometrically connected smooth projective curve over $\bF_q$.
-Let $W_F$ be the Weil group of $F$.
-We write $\eta=\Spec F$ for the generic point of $X$ and $\overline\eta$ a geometric point over $\eta$, and $\bO=\prod_{v\in|X|}\mO_v$ for the integral ad\`eles, where $\mO_v\subset F_v$ is the ring of integers.
-We extend $G$ to a Bruhat-Tits integral model $\mG$ over $X$, by which we mean a smooth affine group scheme over $X$ such that $\mG|_{\mO_v}$ is a parahoric group scheme of $G_v$ in the sense of Bruhat-Tits.
-We will consider the compactly supported cohomology of moduli of $\mG$-Shtukas.
-For basic constructions and facts about moduli of $\mG$-Shtukas, we refer to \cite{L}.
+We first discuss function field case.
+Let $F=\bF_q(X)$ be a global function field, where $X$ is a geometrically connected smooth projective curve over $\bF_q$.
+We denote the Weil group of $F$ by $W_F$.
+Let $\eta=\on{Spec} F$ be the generic point of $X$, and $\overline\eta$ a geometric point over $\eta$.
+Let $\bO=\prod_{v\in|X|}\mO_v$ be the integral ad\`eles, where $\mO_v\subset F_v$ is the ring of integers.
+We extend the group $G$ to a Bruhat-Tits integral model $\mG$ over $X$, by which we mean a smooth affine group scheme over $X$ such that $\mG|_{\mO_v}$ is a parahoric group scheme of $G_v$ in the sense of Bruhat-Tits.
+We will consider the compactly supported cohomology of the moduli of $\mG$-Shtukas.
+For basic constructions and facts about the moduli of $\mG$-Shtukas, we refer to \cite{L}.